 Of all of President Donald Trump’s children, Donald Trump Jr. is probably the one who gets made fun of the most.
-Mainly that’s because he’s so active on social media, frequently making political posts that seem intended to push buttons.
-Frequently, these tweets are called out by celebrities in a pretty hilarious way.
+That’s partially because he’s so active on social media and is known for making political posts that seem intended to push buttons.
+These tweets are frequently called out by celebrities in a pretty hilarious way.

-While children are generally off limits in politics, Trump Jr. is considered to be an exception, considering he is an adult and also actively involved in the 2016 campaign.
+While children are generally off limits in politics, Trump Jr. is considered to be an exception, as he is an adult and was also actively involved in the 2016 campaign.
 With that in mind, here are some of the funniest times Trump Jr. got seriously schooled by celebrities.

 Stephen Colbert said he’s the dumbest Trump